odin-detector/odin-data/README.md

 Either:

-    Build (or rebuild) the dev-container in VScode, and the hooks are a automatically setup.
+    Build (or rebuild) the dev-container in VScode, and the hooks are automatically setup.

 Or:
     Run